kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__scaling-new-heights-taking-botkube-to-scale-20x.md

 Botkube

-Botkube had their first devrel appearance of 2023 at the Southern California Linux Expo.
-In this blog, we'll explore the experience and insights from the event, including trends in the community and exciting encounters with other members of the tech community.
+Botkube had its first DevRel appearance of 2023 at the SoCal Linux Expo.
+Here's a report on insights from the event, including trends in the community and exciting tech community encounters.

 ### Table of Contents